pdffiller/pdffiller-nodejs-api-client/README.md

 Require module and init one.
 Currently PDFfiller module is a singleton.

 ```
-const PDFfiller = require('pdffiller-nodejs-api-client').init({
+const PDFfiller = require('pdffiller-nodejs-api-client');
-  autoTokenUpdate: false // optional parameter, default true, auto update access token
-});
 ```
 ## Authentication
 You can set up token, for future request:

 ```
-PDFfiller.setAccessToken('your_access_token');
+PDFfiller.authorization('your_access_token');
 ```

-Or access tokens will automatically initialize when you’re successfully retrieved from the given user's credentials (after PDFFiller.authorization(credentials); method return Promise with access_token data (more information about this data you can find in [our documentation](https://docs.pdffiller.com))), according to the example below:
+Or access tokens will automatically initialize when you’re successfully retrieved from the given user's credentials The second parameter `autoUpdate` when you set up it as `true` we will auto update your token when it expire

 ```
 PDFfiller.authorization({